Pure Monopoly: Economic Effects

 Monopolies will also often use the legal system to thwart would-be competitors, especially with regard to patents.
 Even when the monopolist does not have a strong legal position, the exorbitant cost of defending against a patent suit in most countries can effectively suppress competition.

 Cost Inefficiencies of a Monopoly

-Monopolies spend a lot of money to maintain the monopoly, which increases the average total cost of producing a product.
-Nonetheless, monopolies are so profitable that they are willing to spend the money to maintain the monopoly even at the expense of society.
+Monopolies spend a lot of money to maintain their monopoly, which increases the average total cost of producing a product.
+Nonetheless, monopolies are so profitable they are willing to spend the money to maintain the monopoly even at the expense of society.
 For instance, drug companies often use legal maneuvers to extend the patent protection of their drugs, or, like Microsoft, they engage in court battles and public relations to maintain their monopoly for as long as possible.
-These maneuvers are frequently referred to as rent-seeking behavior, because they maintain the economic rent received by the monopoly, the excess amount earned solely because of the monopoly.
+These maneuvers are frequently called rent-seeking behavior, because monopolists seek to maintain their economic rent, the excess amount earned solely because of the monopoly.

 When a monopoly arises, how should the government handle it?
 It depends.
 If it is a natural monopoly, where a single supplier can provide the product or service at a reduced cost, then the government can regulate the prices that it can charge, which is the case for natural gas and electricity.
 If the company achieved its monopoly by anticompetitive means, then the government can force it to stop various business practices that are being used to maintain its monopoly.
 Microsoft, for instance, is prohibited from doing various things, although the company was allowed to continue charging high prices for its Windows operating systems and for its Microsoft Office software.